KDE/syntax-highlighting/README.md

     * [Kate Part (KF5): New Default Styles for better Color Schemes (Kate Editor Website)](https://kate-editor.org/2014/03/07/kate-part-kf5-new-default-styles-for-better-color-schemes/)

 * While writing syntax, you can use `ksyntaxhighlighter6` (previously named `kate-syntax-highlighter`) to display the style or others informations associated with each part of text.
 For example `ksyntaxhighlighter6 --output-format=ansi --syntax-trace=format test.cpp`.

+  On Linux and Unix systems, you can isolate the syntax files to be modified by using the `XDG_DATA_DIRS` environment variable to point to a folder containing `org.kde.syntax-highlighting/syntax/` in which you will put all the files required for a syntax:

+  `XDG_DATA_DIRS=mydir ksyntaxhighlighter6 ...`.

 * Add test files, these are found in **autotests/input/**.
   If you are going to add a new syntax XML file, create a new test file; if you